Theft Crimes Defense in Connecticut

 The most serious theft crimes are Class A felonies, known as larceny in the first degree.
 These crimes involve property valued at greater than $20,000, and they carry penalties of up to 20 years incarceration and fines not to exceed $15,000.

 When you are facing charges for a theft crime, contact experienced misdemeanor defense lawyer Walter A. Shalvoy.
-For over a decade, he has assisted individuals near Waterbury and elsewhere in Connecticut with a broad variety of legal matters, and he can help you mount a strong defense.
+For over a decade, he has assisted individuals near Connecticut and elsewhere in Connecticut with a broad variety of legal matters, and he can help you mount a strong defense.
 In order to obtain a conviction, the prosecution must prove every element of a case, including your intent, and there may be many strategies available to you.
 To find out how we can help and what your options are, contact Shalvoy Law at 203-426-4409 or use our online form to set up an appointment.

 Ratings and Reviews